palmaraz/GuadalShiftR/README.md

 ## **CORRECTIONS**

-This section will include the errors detected in the code and in the published paper.
+This section will include the problems detected in the code and in the published paper.

 - **13/02/2024**